Paul-Hebert/tiled-words-2/README.md

 ## Before sharing with beta playtesters

 - Fix or disable sounds
+  - reduce to just success?
 - Improve responsive layout
   - overflow on landscape iPad
   - unused space on laptop
   - Overflow on iOS
-- Improve iOS gesture issues (enable scrolling, avoid zooming, etc.)
-- Scroll to top on page navigation
 - Link instructions from nav (in modal?)
 - Better "next level"/winning UI